kenkasa/eror-bfe/README.md

   * Intel OneAPI in which ifort is available. (for ERmod and ANATRA)
   * Login shell should be BASH (for ANATRA)

-## Library used in ANATRA
+## Libraries used in ANATRA

   * xdrfile-1.1.4
-	The library is distributed under the BSD License. https://ftp.gromacs.org/pub/contrib/
+        This library is distributed under the BSD License. https://ftp.gromacs.org/pub/contrib/

   * xdr.F90